 1. Research Your Surroundings

-I’ve never been to Los Angeles before, so I needed to investigate the food options I could expect to find there.
+This was my first time going to Los Angeles, so I needed to investigate the food options I could expect to find there.
 I was very excited to go, but I also knew that I had to do a bit of research into the area I would be staying and any healthy food outlets close to my hotel.
 Google was my friend here!
 I discovered there was a Trader Joe's right around the corner from my hotel, where I would be able to get my hands on some wholesome, organic produce.
 I knew I would be visiting a local farmer’s market too – always a great choice to find some healthy food options.
 I also realized there were a few smoothie and juice bars close to a beach I was planning to visit – another opportunity to get some fresh produce into my body while traveling.
 It’s amazing what you can find and how your trip can become so much healthier with just a little bit of Internet research!

 2. Bring a Refillable Water Bottle